What is embryo donation and adoption?

 In fact, MOST embryos qualify for donation!
 And there are so many families that want them, it’s a shame for those em-babies to remain frozen for eternity.

-Explore our website, and don’t hesitate to reach out with questions about embryo donation and adoption, or other considerations available to you – we will provide a comprehensive, objective perspective.
+Explore our website, and don’t hesitate to reach out with questions about embryo donation or other considerations available to you – we will provide a comprehensive, objective perspective.